fdocr/fdocr/_posts/2023-02-10-learning-crystal-with-battlesnake.markdown

 Crystal has felt easy to read and write for me, quite nice to use overall and very similar to Ruby in lots of ways (specially at this level without diving into macros).
 The project [is open source on GitHub](https://github.com/fdocr/CrystalSnake) if interested in checking it out.

-I hope this is the first of a post series on other specific Crystal learnings I had while experimenting here.
+I hope this is the first of a few posts on other specific Crystal learnings I had while experimenting here.
 Also might update if I come up with new/better strategies.

 Pura vida.